The home of Guinness or the home of Supermacs; we compare two of Ireland’s largest cities to see which one comes out on top.

 If you are a sports fanatic, you can take in a match at either Croke Park or the Aviva Stadium or even just do the tour.

-If you visit Galway, you can go see the Spanish Arch, Eyre Square, or Galway Cathedral.
+If you visit Galway, you can go see the Spanish Arch, Eyre Square, or Galway Cathedral, which are some of the best free things to do and see in Galway.
 There’s always entertainment to be enjoyed on Shop Street, from buskers to magicians.

 Galway is also one of the best places in Ireland to go and see the Christmas markets.
 Both cities offer a wide variety of things to do and see but what would you prefer to see?

 Nightlife – time to party, but where?

 If there’s one thing Irish people do well, it’s a night out.
 Dublin may be the centre of the country’s business by day, but it turns into a buzzing party town by night.

 With over 751 pubs between the city and county and numerous vibrant nightclubs, you’ll never be stuck for a place to go.

 If you want to visit Ireland’s most famous pub district, head to Temple Bar.
 Or, if you fancy a boogie, check out Copper Face Jacks, Ireland’s most famous nightclub and one of the best bars in Dublin for students.

 If you like pubs and music, then Galway is calling out your name.
 Take a stroll down the well-known Shop Street and have your choice of pubs like The Front Door, The Quays, Busker Brownes, and many more.